 To really nail the texture and taste of your sourdough slices, follow these simple tips from our kitchen to yours.

-- Use an active starter.
-For these biscuits, you need to make sure that your starter is active.
+• Use an active starter.
+For this recipe, you need to make sure that your starter is active.
 This means that you need to feed the starter about 10-12 hours before using it.
 If you don’t feed your starter, your bread will turn out dense.

 Different Sandwich Ideas